BolvicBolvicovic/bluebeam/README.md

 ### Register an account

 Open your extension, (You have to be on a website that accepts scripting) and click on register a new account.
 Fill all fields.
-It's important that the email you give is a valid google email account.
+It's important that the email you give is a valid Google email account.
 It will enable the extension to provide access to the output Google Spreadsheet.
 If you get a response that is positive, you can go back and login with this account.
 Else, try with an other username/password.

 ### Login

 Simply go on the website you want to analyse and open the extension.
 Then log in with your username and your password.
+An HTTP-only cookie will keep you connected for an hour and you will not need to reconnect yourself everytime you open the extension.

 ### Analyse